lil-lab/nccg/README.md

    Supply the public IP address of master in place of ip-address.
 Above code runs with 110GB RAM which can be changed to any other number within the RAM limit.

   The results will be printed in the `dev.proxy/logs/test.log`.
-The final number should match the numbers reported in the paper.
+The final number should match the numbers reported in the paper (~66.1 SMATCH).
+When running the code for the first time the master node may take a long time to get ready.

 ## Section 2: Using the source code with Eclipse